 The sounds blend in a concrete music type beatmaking with world and hip-hop accents, thus depicting the nomadic canvas of a contrasted and swarming macrocosm.

 The memorable collaborations with Egyptian singer Hend Elrawy and Armenian multi-instrumentalist Arto Tuncboyaciyan bring out the dreamlike features of their compositions into a lucid dream between light and dark.

 Artistic direction – Composition – Saxophone – Guitar – Vocal

-JB is a die-hard musician-traveller, constantly looking for new sounds, new atmospheres, which enrich himself musically and as a person.
-His path draws just as much on his Polish origins (awakening his ears from his earliest childhood), as on his education in several music schools.
+JB is a die-hard musician-traveller, constantly looking for new sounds, new atmospheres, to enrich himself musically and as a person.
+His path draws just as much on his Polish origins,which gave him a taste for music from his earliest childhood, as on his formal training in several music schools.

 Artistic direction – Composition – Sound engineer

-Between 2006 and 2009, Romain passed a double degree in electronics and in audio-visual.
+From 2006 to 2009, Romain studied and graduated in both electronics and audio-visual.

-Additionally, he ensures sound and technical management for the company Lagoona.
+Additionally, he handles sound and technical management for the company Lagoona.